SeifEldenOsama/3YNO/README.md

 ## Contributing

 As an "Under Development" project, we welcome contributions that align with our mission to improve accessibility in education.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.